pjjanak/chromecast-hello-world/README.md

 your TV with a web browser...but maybe do something a little more interesting with the app first.
 The sky is the limit now!

 # Closing Thoughts #

+I hope this has been useful for you.
+But this is only the tip of the iceberg...well maybe not iceberg.
+This device certainly doesn't do everything, but it isn't supposed to.
+Really the depth from this device is going to be in the interesting HTML5 apps people make that work with this thing.
+The interaction with the device itself, as you can see, is pretty simple.
+It's just figuring out how to use the interaction model to make cool, useful apps.

+However, this tutorial does not cover the other half of development on the Chromecast: media.
+There is a whole section of the API for the sender and receiver which covers media interaction, from playing/pausing to volume control.
+The same principles we've talked about here apply, but the functions and objects you use are a little different in some places.
+Perhaps in a future tutorial I'll cover that stuff.
+For now you should be able to muddle through the documentation Google has provided.

+Thanks for reading!